-Darius Shu is a British cinematographer and director who loves telling poetic visual stories with striking imagery.
+Darius Shu is a cinematographer who loves telling poetic visual stories with striking imagery.

-He channels the power of visual storytelling to create positive representation in film and TV, driving societal conversations by incorporating social awareness in his films and thrives to bring out the art within the story through his cinematography to translate emotions on-screen.
+Darius channels the power of visual storytelling to create positive representation in film & TV, driving societal conversations by incorporating social awareness and surrealism elements in his films and striving to illuminate the visual narrative to complement the story.

-He has shot with artists such as Léa Seydoux, Lily James, Gemma Chan, Tia Kofi, The Vivienne, Omari Douglas, Billy Cullum, Kaya Scodelario, Big Zuu, and Dominic Cooper and has produced work that was featured in Netflix, L'Officiel, Attitude, Advocate, Gay Times, Dekkoo, Amazon Prime Video and Channel 4.
+Collaborating with notable artists such as Tim McInnerny, Léa Seydoux, Lily James, Gemma Chan, Tia Kofi, The Vivienne, Omari Douglas, Kaya Scodelario, Big Zuu, and Dominic Cooper, Darius's work has been featured on platforms such as Netflix, L'Officiel, Attitude, Advocate, Wonderland, Notion, Amazon Prime Video, ITVX, Sky TV, and Channel 4.

 notable film festival selection (Oscar & BAFTA Qualifying)